Grievance & Complaint Resolution

 Informal Grievance Process

 If there are concerns about reasonable accommodations or their fulfillment, students are encouraged to first notify their assigned Disability Adviser.
 The Disability Adviser will assist the student in identifying solutions and mediate with the faculty member, department, or program as necessary.
 Most disability-related issues or complaints about accommodations, services, faculty, other campus departments, programs, or facilities can be positively resolved at this level.
-If the student feels that their concern has not been properly resolved through working with the Disability Adviser, then they should consult with the Assistant Director of Disability Advising.
+If the student feels that their concern has not been properly resolved through working with the Disability Adviser, then they should consult with the Director of Disability Advising.

-Assistant Director of Disability Advising
+Director, Disability Advising

 Formal Grievance Process - ADA Compliance Review and Appeal